1jour1vin

 About the estate:

-The largest producer of Chablis is one of the best cooperatives in France, as skilled in business as it is in winemaking.
-Among the many vintages produced, it is important to know how to sort them, but all the wines today benefit from perfect technical mastery in pressing and aging on lees.
-The great specialties are the Chablis Vieilles Vignes, which is very consistent, and the premier crus in heavy bottles, which rival the best productions of private cellars, not to mention the famous grand cru Château Grenouilles, which should not be drunk too young!
-The entry-level wines have improved considerably and have lost the reduction notes that characterized them.
-La Chablisienne is in great shape!
+The largest producer of Chablis is among the best cooperatives in France, demonstrating equal skill in both business and winemaking.
+With so many vintages produced, it can be difficult to choose, but all the wines now benefit from flawless technical expertise in pressing and aging on the lees.
+The standout specialties are the consistently excellent Chablis Vieilles Vignes and the Premier Crus in heavy bottles, which rival the finest wines from private estates, not to mention the famous Grand Cru Château Grenouilles—which should not be drunk too young!
+The entry-level wines have improved significantly and have shed the reductive notes that once characterized them.
+Chablis is in fine form!

 Vinous